-Google Analytics on your blog can give great insight into blog activity by showing you where your audience is coming from and which posts are the most popular.
+Google Analytics on your blog can give great insight into blog activity by showing you where your audience is coming from, how many times they visit, how long they stay on your blog, which posts are the most popular, and much more.

 Identifying your readers and their interests will help you to streamline your topics so that you can focus on writing posts that appeal to your visitors.

-In this section of Google Analytics, you will find information that will tell you WHO your viewers are, the area in which they live, their age, and the languages that they speak.
+In this section of Google Analytics, you will find information that will tell you WHO your viewers are.
+This includes the area in which they live, their age, and the languages that they speak.
 This is how you do it:

 Log in to your Google Analytics account.